gem-pasteur/macsyfinder/doc/source/user_guide/new_v2.rst

 MacSyFinder v2 no longer requires the *formatdb* or *makeblastdb* tools from NCBI.
 However, new dependencies are used, but as they are Python libraries, it should be transparent for the user, and not require manual installations.
-See :ref:`here for details<dependencies>`.
+See :ref:`here for details<user_dependencies>`.

 Models are more formalized